JoGorska/bonsai-shop/README.md

 I have decided to set the free delivery theshold at 50 just to use it as encouragement tool for first time buyers and small buyers to get them over the threshold line with just one more purchase.

+### FAQ

+Shop owner can edit the question and set status to published so the question is displayed for the public includng the answer.

+Unfortunately at this stage the superuser is able to edit Newsletter choice, which should not be the case.

+Further questionable might be that the superuser can edit the header and the details of the question but this is understandable as the shop owner might rewrite the question to get rid of any spelling errors or to make the question more clear to the reader.

 ## Future Features
 ------